Segregated schooling still for Palestinians in Israel

 The career prospects for Israeli Palestinians aren’t exciting, and authors Arar & Haj-Yehia cannot pretend otherwise.
 But if you’re seeking investigative leads towards a better future for this community, this book is for you.

-"Higher Education and the Palestinian Arab Minority in Israel", written by Khalid Arar and Kussai Haj-Yehia and published by Palgrave Macmillan (2016), is available on Amazon
+"Higher Education and the Palestinian Arab Minority in Israel", written by Khalid Arar and Kussai Haj-Yehia and published by Palgrave Macmillan (2016), is available on Amazon.

-Sign up to get the latest alerts, insights and analysis, starting with Turkey Unpacked
+Sign up to get the latest insights and analysis on Israel-Palestine, alongside Turkey Unpacked and other MEE newsletters

 Middle East Eye delivers independent and unrivalled coverage and analysis of the Middle East, North Africa and beyond.
 To learn more about republishing this content and the associated fees, please fill out this form.
 More about MEE can be found here.